Hockley County DWI Guide

 • License Suspension Timeline: If you do not request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
 The length of the suspension depends on the circumstances of your case and whether you have any prior DUI convictions.

-DUI enforcement in Hockley County is similar to other counties in Texas.
+DUI enforcement in Hockley County is primarily conducted by the Hockley County Sheriff's Office.
 Law enforcement officers actively patrol roadways, looking for signs of impaired driving.
 They may conduct sobriety checkpoints and use various methods to detect drunk drivers, including:

 • Traffic Stops: Officers may pull you over for traffic violations, such as speeding or weaving.